A-KGeorge/dsp_ts_redis/docs/time-series-migration.md

 # Time-Series Migration Plan

-**Goal:** Transform dsp-ts-redis from a sample-based processor to a time-aware time-series processor.
+**Goal:** Transform dspx from a sample-based processor to a time-aware time-series processor.

 ---